adishavit/cpp_poetry/README.md

 Filling my inbox, @tvaneerd songs
 Killing it softly, with his poems.

-Tveerd
+**Tony Van Eerd**
 ABBA on ABA (lockfree issue)

 If you change your mind, on the node first in line
 Honey I was free
 Take a chance on me
+If you freed me, now you know, I'll come back around
+Head's got a place for a node, when the stack's popping down
+If head finds my node when the other nodes have gone
+Honey I was free
+Take a chance on me
 Gonna do my very best, but I may be a lie
-If you put me to the [cas] test, if you let me try
+If you use me in the CAS, if you let me try
 Take a chance on me
+(That's all I ask of you honey)
+Take a chance on me
 Take a chance, take a chance, take a chance on me

 (the stutter at the end is due to a threading bug)

-Kab
+**Zach Weinersmith**
+(via Jon Kab)
 https://twitter.com/ZachWeiner/status/935885308712898561

-Tveerd
+Because of a portion repeated.
+This poem’s last line is secreted.
+When line four is done
+Return to line one
+(If reading this, you must’ve cheated)

+**Tony Van Eerd**
 'Twas the night be release
 Yet VC's were about to divest
 Not a file was compiling